Getting started

 ID GROUPS <idp_user_name> dedicated-admins

-After you have created a cluster administrator user or added a user to your configured identity provider, you can log into your Red Hat OpenShift Service on AWS classic architecture cluster through the web console.
+After creating a cluster administrator or adding a user to your identity provider, you can log in to your Red Hat OpenShift Service on AWS classic architecture cluster through the web console.

 Prerequisites